 that the firmware upgrade procedure is in progress.

-Do not turn off the oscilloscope or remove the USB media until
+Do not turn off the oscilloscope or remove the USB media

-twelve minutes, depending on the brand and speed of USB media
+to twelve minutes, depending on the brand and speed of USB media

 6. When the screen says that the upgrade is complete, turn off